yongler/Peggle-clone/README.md

 If you have changed the specifications in any way, please write your justification here.
 Otherwise, you may discard this section.

+how one aims the cannon in the rules of the game.

+exact rules of the game modes that you end up implementing and how a player chooses them, always document them with the greatest detail in your Developer Guide

+You are free to decide how they look, the resulting animations or transitions, or any extensions you would like to implement.
+Remember to document them with the greatest detail in your Developer Guide.

 Own behaviours added:
 1. Player can drag the ball around and tap it to launch the ball.
 Magnitude and direction is controlled by relative position of ball to top center of screen.